“SUMMER OF lOVE”

 “Haha,” she smiled as she watched him stride over to his Jaguar Challenger parked by the curb.
 He raised his hand and jumped over the door into the gorgeous red convertible, waving as he sped away with a screech of tires.

-She had worked hard to hide the truth.
-She quietly believed she could keep the secret and behave naturally.
+Samantha had worked hard to hide the truth.
+She believed she could keep the secret and behave.
 There was so much more she hadn’t shared with Jordan, and even if she had, Samantha had no right to expect her silence when it was she who should have dealt with the authorities.
 She wondered why she felt what happened with Levin was her fault.
-This is the crux of it.
+This is the crux of it, I’m guilty of something.
+I must be.

-She was surrounded by professionals who had their careers and it was unsettling to think of herself as a career receptionist.
+Professionals who had their careers surrounded her and it was unsettling to think of herself as a career receptionist.
 She honored her deep love of literature and fine arts, and so today, she tackled her piece on War Veterans she’d interviewed and spent the rest of her afternoon at her desk sketching a book-cover for her thesis, “Our Real Lives.
 Personal stories told by Veterans of Vietnam.”
 She had presented her thesis to her professional writing teacher at the UCLA Extension program but hadn’t finished it.
-She received a positive critique but had dropped out due to the Levin issue.
+She received a positive critique but had dropped out because of the Levin issue.

 “Now is the time to finish the piece,” encouraged the journalist.
 “It’s still viable, interviews like yours are never too late.”

-Samantha had also been drawn to an art history class that was based strictly on modern artists.
-She wanted to explore this more deeply and realized she had the perfect source right under her nose.
+An art history class based on modern artists had also drawn Samantha.
+She wished to explore this more and realized she had the perfect source right under her nose.
 Who better to ask than Elizabeth, Mr. Rothschild’s in-house curator?

 “Also, Elizabeth said, you don’t need a degree to volunteer for this, but if you want to get more familiar with Martin’s collection, it couldn’t hurt to do some research, and next time you’re asked to host, you’ll have more knowledge to provide the guests.”